mohandeepkapur/weekly-planner/README.md

 # NU-Planner

 Weekly planner for multiple users.

-MVC paradigm, frontend utilizes Java Swing.

-Purpose:
 Provides users with the ability to create, modify, and remove events within a one-week time-span.
 Application supports the upload and download of schedules in XML format.

 Intro: